F33-Z/CCSC_Bootcamp_Training_2021_2022/W33K-0x02 : OSINT & Steganography/Ch4ll3ng3-0x02.md

 ## Q6: What is this person's password?

-In this question, the answer is in the WordPress website but it is a clear text with awhite font color so it can't be seen with the eye.
+In this question, the answer is in the WordPress website but it is a clear text with a white font color so it can't be seen with the eye.
 Using CTRL+A we select all the text in the page and we find the answer

 ![2021-12-28 22_04_42-owoodflint – Oliver Woodflint Blog and 7 more pages - Personal - Microsoft​ Edge](https://user-images.githubusercontent.com/79013612/147606997-039c6d14-6b2b-4027-9bf7-9fc44db9b916.png)